 To help your team ensure nothing is missed, we’re going to break this down into four manageable categories and highlight the documentation requirements for each:

-1. Documenting in the Patient’s Home Care Medical Record
+1. Documenting in the Patient’s Home Health Care Medical Record

 All care should be documented in the patient’s home-care medical record and should include the following: